Copy target instant or sorcery spell. You may choose new targets for the copy.

-9/20/2016 The third mode can copy any instant or sorcery spell, not just one with targets.
+8/15/2010 Reverberate can target (and copy) any instant or sorcery spell, not just one with targets.
+It doesn’t matter who controls it.

-9/20/2016 The copy is created on the stack, so it’s not “cast.”
+8/15/2010 When Reverberate resolves, it creates a copy of a spell.
+You control the copy.
+That copy is created on the stack, so it’s not “cast.”
 Abilities that trigger when a player casts a spell won’t trigger.
+The copy will then resolve like a normal spell, after players get a chance to cast spells and activate abilities.

-9/20/2016 If the spell that’s copied is modal (that is, it says “Choose one —” or the like), the copy will have the same mode.
-A different mode cannot be chosen.
+8/15/2010 If the spell Reverberate copies is modal (that is, it says “Choose one —” or the like), the copy will have the same mode.
+You can’t choose a different one.

-9/20/2016 If the spell that’s copied has an X whose value was determined as it was cast (like Eliminate the Competition does), the copy will have the same value of X.
+8/15/2010 If the spell Reverberate copies has an X whose value was determined as it was cast (like Earthquake does), the copy has the same value of X.

-9/20/2016 The controller of a copy can’t choose to pay any alternative or additional costs for the copy.
-However, effects based on any alternative or additional costs that were paid for the original spell are copied as though those same costs were paid for the copy.
+8/15/2010 You can’t choose to pay any additional costs for the copy.
+However, effects based on any additional costs that were paid for the original spell are copied as though those same costs were paid for the copy too.
+For example, if a player sacrifices a 3/3 creature to cast Fling, and you copy it with Reverberate, the copy of Fling will also deal 3 damage to its target.